 What is capacity?

-- understand the information relevant to a particular decision and the effect of the decision;
+- understand information about a situation or decision and the effect of the decision

-- retain that information to the extent necessary to make the decision;
+- use that information to make the decision

 - communicate the decision in some way.

-For a person to have capacity to make a power of attorney, the person must understand the nature and effect of making that particular power of attorney.
-For example, in relation to an enduring power of attorney, the person must understand (amongst other things) that the power continues even if they no longer have decision making capacity for the matters covered by the power, and that during that time they will not be able to effectively oversee their attorney’s use of the power.
+For a person to have capacity to make a power of attorney, the person must understand what making that particular power of attorney will mean.
+For example, for an enduring power of attorney, the person must understand that the power continues even when they aren’t able to make decisions.
+They also need to understand that they won’t be able to supervise their attorney uses the power.